 Doing so gives you a level 3 Vampire Count who doesn’t eat an extra Lord slot and so can bring a battery of supporting wizards.
 Even without this power a Necrarch Count can also chance most Necromancy spells on two or three dice thanks to that inbuilt +1 to the roll, which is an encouragement to bring Necromancers purely as batteries and have them feed all their dice through him.
 I prefer the level 3 variant simply because I want the freedom to four-dice two spells if I need to.
 For the rest of his kit I like to bring The Awakening (a power which guarantees you a new Zombie unit on a mid-tier Invocation by throwing another die into the pool — d3+2d6+2 gives a minimum result of 5, a subtle difference that stops any Invocations going to waste, and can cap the unit out at four full ranks if you’re lucky) and either the Sword of Striking or the Ring of the Night depending on whether I want him to hit things or try not to die.

 Doing so gives you a Vampire Thrall who is at first glance a rather inferior Necromancer — but no. Don’t think about the casting die you drop.
 Think about being able to cast a mid-tier Invocation on two dice every turn.
 Think about taking two of these to handle your raising and reanimating needs so your Count is free to cast the doom spells.
-Think about a 1500 point army which doesn’t have to muck around with Necromancers at all.
+Think about a 1500 point army which doesn’t have to muck around with Necromancers at all (two Thralls casting Invocations and one with the Book of Arkhan and a Dispel Scroll will do you just fine).
 I looked at the numbers and realised that they are a fine backup caster who can do their thing just using the two dice you get for turning up and still do a credible job in combat.

-The other good thing about Necrarch Thralls is that they can carry Arcane Items, which makes them good scroll caddies.
+The other good thing about Necrarch Thralls is that they can carry Arcane Items, which makes them good candidates for a Dispel Scroll.
 There’s also a nifty little power called Dark Acolyte which allows them to generate an extra Power die and can be carried alongside the Book of Arkhan, smoothing away a lot of your army’s needs around dice and key spells.

 I also quite like the Strigoi Count with six Strength 6 attacks, rerolling all his misses ever, and four Wounds (Massive Monstrosity, Infinite Hatred, Iron Sinews).
 Again, 100 points exactly.
 The same kit on a Vampire Lord gives you seven Attacks and five Wounds.
-Who even needs Dragons, eh?
-A three Wound Vampire Thrall is not to be sneezed at either (Massive Monstrosity again).
+Simply obscene.

 Finally there’s Summon Ghouls, which I think is better than the Von Carstein summons because you get a self-sufficient unit for your trouble, and everything that makes Ghouls good makes them VERY good when they appear behind your army.
 Maybe try Curse of the Revenant, Iron Sinews and Summon Ghouls for a catch-all Strigoi (Strength 6, Regeneration and a Summon).